germs-lab/SOPs/sampling_SOPs/soil sampling for DNA extraction.md

 #### Equipment
 1. Field maps or plot layout
 2. Soil probes, skinny tip marked at 6 inches, or depth desired for experiment
-3. Extra Soil Probe tips and tip wrench
-4. Bucket – one per sampler (for sampling into and mixing soil)
+3. Bucket – one per sampler (for sampling into and mixing soil)
-5. Pre-label sample bags (small size ziplog bags or whirl-pack) and pre-organize according to sample sets or sampling plan
+4. Pre-label sample bags (small size ziplog bags or whirl-pack) and pre-organize according to sample sets or sampling plan
 * Pre-label bags with permanent marker or waterproof address labels with laser printer (Avery 5520) before going into the field
 * Labels should contain
 i.
 Project name (and site names if more than one site)